-The SaveWaterTexas.com team of experienced educators transports students back in time to learn about Life on the Texas Frontier…emphasizing how virtually everything they did depended on access to water.
+The SaveWaterTexas.com team of experienced educators transports students back in time to learn about how virtually everything settlers did depended on access to water.

-The second grade assembly, Life on the Frontier, features an extensive collection of “antiques” that were used by frontier families to build and maintain their homes, for growing and preparing their food, to make clothes, and the equipment they used to obtain and use water.
+Life on the Texas Frontier, the second grade assembly, features an extensive collection of “antiques” that were used by frontier families to build and maintain their homes, for growing and preparing their food, to make clothes, and the equipment they used to obtain and use water.
 The students each receive a copy of a coloring book along with related activity sheets.

 A related video, “A FRONTIER ADVENTURE” – “starring” local elementary school students — “transports” the youngsters back into time through a visit to a frontier village where they encounter a family who explains how they lived and relied on water to survive.
 A FREE copy of this DVD is given to the teachers for follow-up classroom viewing.